mockgee/mockgee.com/content/guide/get-started.md

 Through this tutorial, you'll learn to:

   - Create a new account.
-  - Create an API mock.
+  - Create an new API mock.
   - Test an API mock
   - Modify an existing mock
   - Delete an existing mock